Overview of ERPO Process

 ERPO laws vary from state to state, but the process is similar for most petitioners.

 ERPO laws are helping to prevent gun deaths and protect communities.
-Their implementation — in 15 states and the District of Columbia — is part of a national effort to reduce the daily loss of life due to firearm violence, including gun suicide.
+Twenty-one states and the District of Columbia have ERPO laws, and their implementation is part of a national effort to reduce the daily loss of life due to firearm violence, including gun suicide.

-This evolving resource will be updated to help implementers take action — and save lives.
+This evolving resource will be frequently updated to help implementers take action — and save lives.

 A Focus on Implementation

 Effective gun violence prevention strategies are one of our nation’s most pressing needs in the 21st century.
 While many questions remain about the causes and consequences of gun violence and how to prevent it, evidence-informed policies with the potential to save lives do exist.